tatianamargulies/Margulies-portfolio/Assignment2.md

-# This is the visualization for the General Government Debt
+# Visualization for the General Government Debt

 It shows the debt for each country as a % of the GDP, highlighting the highest values in 2018.